 "If you fall victim to a cyberheist after reading Sjouwerman’s book, shame on you.” - Dirk A. D. Smith

 If you rely on only security software like antivirus to protect your organization, you have a false sense of security.
 The human element of security is being neglected.
-An surprising percentage organizations do not have an effective security awareness program in place.
-And that resulted in thousands of organizations being the victim of a cyberheist.
+A surprising percentage organizations do not have an effective security awareness program in place.
+And that results in thousands of organizations being the victim of a cyberheist.

 Yes, you need endpoint protection, but you also need to train all employees.
 Effective Security Awareness Training is no luxury anymore, it is a must.

-Fill out the form for your free 240-page PDF Cyberheist e-book.
-Fully updated for 2016!
+Fill out the form for your free fully updated 240-page PDF Cyberheist e-book!